jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/sla/availability.md

   all the historical data,
   not only that of
   the quarterly analisis period.
-- Offices hours correspond
+- Office hours correspond
-  to 8 hours bussiness days,
+  to eight-hour bussiness days,
-  like this,
+  like this:
   8AM-12M and 1PM-5PM.
 - For partial availability failures
   (only for one functionality),